bnb-chain/bnb-chain.github.io/docs/faq.md

 sidebar_position: 2
 ---

-# Binance Extension Wallet FAQs
+# BNB Extension Wallet FAQs

 ## How to stay safe